-statute.
-Service Title: Community Specialist

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-17 Other Services 17990 other 🗸

-Category 2: Sub-Category 2:

-✓

-Category 3: Sub-Category 3:

-✓

-Category 4: Sub-Category 4:

-∨

-Complete this part for a renewal application or a new waiver that Service is included in approved waiver.
-There is no chan Service is included in approved waiver.
-The service special Service is not included in the approved waiver.
-Service Definition (Scope): ge in service specifications.

-A community specialist is used when specialized supports are nee plan. ded to assist the individual in achieving outcomes in the service

-Community specialist services includes professional observation a implementation and consultation with caregivers.
-This service mainclude advocating for the individual, and assisting the individual of expertise. y also, at the choice of the individual designated representative,

-The services of the community specialist assists the individual and the individual's caregivers to design and implement specialized programs to enhance self direction, independent living skills, community integration, social, leisure and recreational skills.

-This service shall not duplicate other waiver services including but not limited to: Behavior Analysis or Personal Assistant services.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Community specialist, a direct waiver service, differs in service definition and in limitations of amount and scope from State plan targeted case management for person with developmental disabilities.
-In the latter, there are waiver administrative functions performed by a Support coordinator through state plan TCM that fall outside the scope of community specialist, such as level of care determination, free choice of waiver and provider, due process and right to appeal.
-Additionally, MO Division of DD Support coordinators facilitate services and supports, authorized in the service plan, through the regional office utilization review and authorization process.
-A unit of service is 1/4 hour.

-☑ Participant-directed as specified in Appendix E ✓ Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person Relative Legal Guardian

-Provider Category Provider Type Title
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one: Service is include ded in approved waiver.
+There is no change in service specifications. ded in approved waiver.
+The service specifications have been modified. ncluded in the approved waiver.
+Service Definition (Sc cone): st is used when specialized supports are needed to assist the individual in achieving outcomes in the service implementation and co services includes professional observation and assessment, individualized program design and onsultation with caregivers.
+This service may also, at the choice of the individual designated representative, the individual, and assisting the individual in locating and accessing services and supports within their field mmunity specialist assists the individual and the individual's caregivers to design and implement specialize self direction, independent living skills, community integration, social, leisure and recreational skills.
+This service shall not of services. duplicate other waiver services including but not limited to: Behavior Analysis or Personal Assistant Specify applicable (if Community specialist, targeted case managen performed by a Supportant determination, free any) limits on the amount, frequency, or duration of this service: a direct waiver service, differs in service definition and in limitations of amount and scope from State plan ment for person with developmental disabilities.
+In the latter, there are waiver administrative functions rt coordinator through state plan TCM that fall outside the scope of community specialist, such as level of see choice of waiver and provider, due process and right to appeal.
+Additionally, MO Division of DD Supports services and supports, authorized in the service plan, through the regional office utilization review and A unit of service is 1/4 thour.
+Service Delivery Met hod (check each that applies): ✓ Participant✓ Provider ma -directed as specified in Appendix E anaged service may be provided by (check each that applies): ponsible Person dian Provider Specificatio ns: Provider Category Provider Type Title Agency Day Habilitation Agency Individualized Supported Living Agency State Plan Personal Care Provider Agency Community Integration Individual Qualified Community Professional rticipant Services C-1/C 2-3: Provider Specifications for Service Service Type: O Service Name: O Other Service Community Specialist Provider Category: · · · · · · · · · · · · · · · · · · Agency >

+Provider Type:

-Agency Day Habilitation
+Day Habilitation

-Agency Individualized Supported Living

-Agency State Plan Personal Care Provider

-Agency Community Integration

-Individual Qualified Community Professional

-Service Name: Community Specialist

-Provider Type: Day Habilitation
+Provider Qualifications